 Remember that painkillers won't treat the cause of the pain - only the pain itself.
 If your baby or child is unwell, or suffering moderate to severe pain, it's important to see a doctor to find out the cause.

 Painkillers for babies and children come in a variety of 'child-friendly' forms:

-- Drops, which are usually recommended for babies and very young children, because you can measure the dose much more precisely.
+Usually recommended for babies and very young children, because you can measure the dose much more precisely.
 It's also one of the easiest ways to give medicine to very young children.

-- Suspensions, which are thicker because the active ingredient is 'held' in the liquid by a suspending agent.
+Thicker because the active ingredient is 'held' in the liquid by a suspending agent.
 Shake them well before use.

-- Elixirs and syrups are thinner liquid products with the active ingredient dissolved and an agent added to mask its bitter taste.
+Thinner liquid products with the active ingredient dissolved and an agent added to mask its bitter taste.

-- Chewable tablets are suitable for children two and older (check the package) and can be crushed and mixed with honey or jam to make them more palatable.
+Suitable for children two and older (check the package) and can be crushed and mixed with honey or jam to make them more palatable.

-- Effervescent tablets are available for children seven and onwards.
+Available for children seven and onwards.

-- Suppositories may be useful if your child can't tolerate oral pain killers.
+May be useful if your child can't tolerate oral pain killers.

 When giving painkillers to babies and children, follow these tips to be safe: